 - Absent-Minded Professor: The Grimm Brothers.

 - Accidental Misnaming: The Grimm Brothers have a very hard time remembering Kulderzipken's name and call him all sorts of random names.
 They only managed to get it right twice: once when they were drugged by hallucinogenic mushrooms, and in the last episode when they get to read it out loud from a written paper.

 - All Myths Are True: The three golden hairs on the chin of the Devil's Mother, the pearl in the flower on top of the highest mountain in the world, the Invisible Emperor...
 Of course, this is a fairy tale.

-- An Ice Person: Aunt Hildegarde is a sorceress who needs ice to be able to perform magic.
+- An Ice Person: Aunt Hildegarde is a sorceress who needs cold and ice to be able to perform magic.

 - Berserk Button: Queen Angina is by far the nicest person in the castle, but even she is pushed when her childhood friend Havanna insults her.

-- Chuck Cunningham Syndrome: The Devil and his Mother are main characters in the first season, but they are completely absent from the second season and they are never mentioned again in season two.
-Justified, though, as the Devil's Mother was kicked out of the castle for trying to kill Princess Prieel
+- Chuck Cunningham Syndrome: The Devil and his Mother are main characters in the first season, but they are completely absent from the second season and they are never mentioned again, as the Devil's Mother was kicked out of the castle for trying to kill Princess Prieel.

-- Comically Missing the Point: The Grimms are told to address everyone with "sir", but they even apply this title to women like the Princess and the Queen.
+- Comically Missing the Point: The Grimms are told by the King to address everyone with "sir", but they even apply this title to women like the Princess and the Queen.

-- Cool Chair: While the King and Queen's thrones are fairly straightforward, Princess Prieeltje has her own suspended swing.
+- Cool Chair: While the King and Queen's thrones are fairly straightforward, Princess Prieeltje sits on a suspended swing.

-- Crystal Ball: Originally, the Devil's Mother owns one.
+- Crystal Ball: The Devil's Mother owns one.

 - Devil in Plain Sight: Literally.

-- Dreaming of Things to Come: Kulderzipken travels into King Jozef's dream so he can obtain the pudding he's been dreaming of for weeks.
+- Dreaming of Things to Come: In one episode, Kulderzipken travels into King Jozef's dream so he can obtain the pudding he's been dreaming of for weeks.

 - Ermine Cape Effect: When Queen Angina starts preparing dinner in her pretty dress in front of her childhood friend Havanna, Havanna can't contain her astonishment.
 Queen Angina reveals that this is simply the only dress she has.Havanna: "You're not even wearing an apron!"